nemerson7/DistributedKeyValueStore/README.md

 # Dependencies:
-The only dependency is a minimum Go version of 1.16.
-If the version is less than 1.16, this will not work.
+The only dependency is a minimum Go version of 1.16
-I tested this on a machine running MacOS Monterrey and Ubuntu 20.04.
-All 6 test cases pass on both

 # Manually running workers and clients